The catalogue contains a collection of manuscripts. To make searching easier each individual manuscript is divided into four sub categories of:

 - quotation marks (")

-- You can combine words into groups using these logic operators and brackets.
-AND is used as the default.
-For example you could search for Abraham AND (Nissam OR Nathan) which will find records with Abraham and eitherNissam or Nathan.
+- You can combine words into groups using AND, OR and brackets.
+AND is used as default when nothing is specified.
+AND and OR must be capitilised for this to work.
+For example you could search for Barocci AND (Aristotle OR Plato) which will find only records with Barocci in and at least one of Aristotle or Plato in.

 - plus (+) / minus(-)

 - With the plus and minus you can define which phrasesmust be found and those which must not be found.
 The plus is default.
-For example Liturgical -pieces -piece will return everything with the word liturgical but not the words pieces nor piece.
+For example geomancy -astrology will return everything with the word geomancy but not the word astrology.